 How Much Does Massachusetts Workman’s Comp Cost?

 Massachusetts differs from most other states in that it maintains its own independent rating bureau.
 The Workers Compensation Rating & Inspection Bureau of Massachusetts (WCRIB) assigns rates according to its own classification rules.
-The costs for this coverage are based on standard calculations that account for:

 - 0042 Landscaping: $4.09

 - 5183 Plumbing: $3.45

 - 5403 Commercial Carpentry: $11.00

 - 9079 Restaurant: $1.09

 Most employers have employees in more than one classification.
 An electrician may employ a variety of office workers in addition to electricians.
 All of an employer’s class codes and related premiums are combined to determine the full Massachusetts workers’ compensation premium.

 Rates for workers' comp insurance in Massachusetts are above average.
 They may vary among insurance companies based on underwriting standards and credits offered by individual insurers.

 Here are some sample base rates (rate per $100 of employer payroll):